kiyolee/libzip-win-build/README.md

 you know how to use Visual Studio, right?
 (or perhaps this is the wrong place for you.)

-Depends on zlib-win-build, currently a hard reference assuming zlib-win-build sits next to libzip-win-build.
+Depends on zlib-win-build.
+There are hard references assuming zlib-win-build sits next to libzip-win-build.

 Basically, in a command prompt: